Cricket in Germany: A history beyond bat and ball | DW | 01.10.2021

 Ultimately, German cricket just wants a chance to be taken seriously.

-"It sounds like we're trying to take on the world," said Mantle.
+"It sounds like we're trying to take on the world," said Mantle, of the German Cricket Association.
 "We're growing so fast but we're still one of the smallest sports in the country.
 We're trying to make cricket a German sport and create long-term structures."

 While integrating the sport into schools is slow, German cricket is growing strong enough that most of the players selected for the ECC had never played for the country before.
 Some were also born in Germany, such as 22-year-old Mahela Daub.